On September 11, 2012 a fire occurred in a textile plant owned by Ali Enterprises in Baldia Town, Karachi, Pakistan.

 RINA Services’ role and features of the SA8000 certification

-Pictures taken after the fire, together with an analysis of the company’s actions prior to the fire, would appear to show a substantial difference between the conditions at the time of the fire when compared with the conditions at the time of audit, which occurred about two months prior.
+Pictures taken after the fire, together with a reconstruction carried out by RINA, also in the light of some information made available by the press after the event, show a substantial difference between the conditions at the time of the fire when compared with the conditions at the time of audit, which occurred about two months prior.

 Immediate facts and consequences

-The fire at the Ali Enterprises has been, and still is, the subject of administrative and legal investigations.
+The fire at the Ali Enterprises has been the subject of investigations by the Authorities in Pakistan and presently.

 Documents, including the audit report, cannot be released for legal reasons.